do-community/OSS-2022-Getting-Started-With-Kubernetes/kubernetes/README.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/)
 - [httpie](https://httpie.io/docs/cli/installation)

+**Note**
+If the DigitalOcean paywall makes it difficult for you to complete this tutorial, we recommend you spin up a cluster using [Killercoda](https://killercoda.com/playgrounds/scenario/kubernetes).
+You will have to copy and paste the manifest files from this repo to Killercoda's IDE.

 ### Instructions
 1. [Create a Kubernetes Cluster from the DigitalOcean Control Panel](https://docs.digitalocean.com/products/kubernetes/how-to/create-clusters/)
     1. From the Create menu in the [control panel](https://cloud.digitalocean.com/), click Kubernetes.